alirezafour/alirezafour/README.md

 ### Hi there, I'm Alireza 👋

-I'm a C++ Software Developer and currently working in Arsh Games Studio as their only Game Developer with UE5.
+I'm a C++ Software Engineer who work in game and fintech.

 ### Programming Languages and Tools I am familiar with: